 My point (that I am inventing as I type this sentence) is that this is the moment that I most needed help.
 15 and self-hating and trying to memorize non-verbal communication: I needed help.
 Not help in being a certain way, not help in meshing with the social world.
 I needed help learning what not to do.
 I needed help learning to be at peace with myself.
 I needed someone to talk me out of the social mimicry phase.
 That was no good.

 I don’t know what the nature of any help would have been in 1990.
-There were sympathetic school counselors who seemed to not really have a lot of depth of insight into the nuances of human behavior.
-Lovely people, though.
-Don’t get me wrong.
-It just wasn’t a compelling option for my existential predicament.
-I needed something more next level and really there were no options at that time.
-Not in rural Arkansas.
+There were sympathetic school counselors who seemed to not really have a lot of stuff to say.
+They were both nice and they found me to be odd and confusing.

 I got help later in life and it was enormously beneficial.
 Later kinds of help can work too.
 I just can’t not have memories and so those exist and as I sort through them I think a lot about the past.

-Memories often print too deeply, but I’ve probably said that before.
+Memories often print too deeply but it feels like I’ve said that before.